petsc/petsc/doc/index.rst

 Citing PETSc
 ============

+You can run any PETSc program with the option``-citations`` to print appropriate citations for the algorithms you are using within PETSc.

-When citing PETSc in a publication please cite the following:
+For general citations on PETSc please use the following:

 .. literalinclude:: /petsc.bib
    :language: none